GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 1. Your GKE cluster is now ready!

-> Destroy Instructions for GKE

 > These instructions does not delete the Config Controller cluster.

-1. Run this command inside `krm-resources/deploy/gke-autopilot`
+1. Run this command inside `services/private-gke/client-experimentation/gke-autopilot`

     ```sh
     kpt live destroy